Finding the Best Wireless Router

 It’s often better to have your own router to improve connection speed and stability.
 The routers provided by ISPs are far from high-end.
 They provide weaker signals, slower Wi-Fi speeds, and fewer advanced options.
 A good router is an investment, but we think it’s worth it.

 In our judgment, the best wireless router for users on a budget is the TP-Link Archer C7.
 It costs less than $100, comes with a lot of bells and whistles, and offers decent speeds.
-You can even use it for wireless mesh networking.
-The only disadvantage is its retro UI.
+You can even use it to set up a mesh network.
+The only disadvantage is its dated UI.